jclds139/jclds139.github.io/content/project/hr/index.md

     hint: photo
 ---

 We use our [GeoMCU](../../project/geomcu) hardware to detect heartbeat-induced floor vibrations, enabling ubiquitous heart rate monitoring.
-Now published in [BuildSys 2024](../../publication/codling-etal-2024-flo-hr-ubiquitous/)
+Now published in [BuildSys 2024](../../publication/flohr) and winner of a runner-up best paper award!

 <!--more-->